100mslive/100ms-docs/common/templates-and-roles.md

 ### Default

 This flag indicates that whether this is the default template of customer.
 So if the customer doesn't specify any template while creating the room, this template will be used.
-At any time, customers will have only one default template.
+At any time, customers can have only one default template.

 ## Roles